AliceO2Group/AliceO2/Framework/Core/COOKBOOK.md

 * One log window  per DataProcessor, allowing filtering and  triggering on log messages
 * Metrics inspector

+### Remote GUI

+The Debug GUI can be accessed from remote through a [dedicated webapp](https://htmlpreview.github.io/?https://github.com/AliceO2Group/DebugGUI/blob/master/remote/remote.html).
+It currently officially supports Firefox and Safari, both on desktop and on mobile.
+The IP of the machine running the Driver process and the port can be specified.
+The Remote GUI is launched using the **LAUNCH** button.
+At this point a live mirror of the Debug GUI should start being displayed in the browser.
+A menu on the upper right corner offers the following functionalities:
+- interactive: enters interactive mode, capturing mouse and keyboard input
+- fit: fits the gui to the screen
+- latency: adjusts the latency in milliseconds between frames
+- input: dummy input used to bring up the keyboard on mobile devices

+The interactive and fit to screen functionalities have full support only when running in batch mode.

 ### Integrating with non-DPL devices